ArturStarling/QR-Organizer/README.md

 O código foi adaptado para um .apk e pode ser utilizado no android.

----

 # Prerequisites
 We used a notebook with Linux Ubuntu 16.04 and 18.04, others versions and operating systems were not tested.
 We also used an android device for the whole project.

 ## Python 3.6
-Python 3.6 was used for the project
+Python 3.6 was used for the whole project

 ## Anaconda 3.8.0